Poems, Short Stories

 A year of learning to stay.

-To the version of us with softer shoulders
+To the version with stronger inner guidance

-the one who doesn’t flinch at silence
+the one who doesn’t run from silence

 remember 2025: